datanav/docs/technical/tripletex-powerofficego.rst

      - Name
      - "string"
    * - organizationNumber
-     - OrganizationNumber (Dependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCode)
+     - OrganizationNumber (Dependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCode)
      - "string"
    * - phoneNumber
      - Number